roidrage/paperplanes/_posts/2012-03-14-on-notifications-logsubscribers-and-bringing-sanity-to-rails-logging.md

 How can we get to the output above?
 It turns out, it's actually pretty simple.
 We need to unhook the log subscribers for ActionView and ActionController events and hook in our own.
-The result of this is [Lograge](https://github.com/mattmatt/lograge), a logging experiment I extracted into a library from the [Travis CI](http://travis-ci.org/) source code, where I first started playing with the ideas I had around logging.
+The result is [Lograge](https://github.com/mattmatt/lograge), a logging experiment I extracted into a library from the [Travis CI](http://travis-ci.org/) source code, where I first started playing with the ideas I had around logging.

+It adds its own log subscriber, discarding all irrelevant events, only accepting two events instead of the whole bunch included by default.
+The result is a single log line.
+Easy on the eyes, easy on the machine.

 ### An Experiment in Logging